f-droid/fdroid-website/_docs/Inclusion_Policy.md

     -   OSS Sonatype - maintained by the people behind mavenCentral, this repository focuses on hosting services for open source project binaries.
 It's synced with Maven Central, and include some extra libs
-    -   OSS JFrog - maintained by the people behind jCenter, this repository focuses on hosting services for open source project binaries.
+    -   OSS JFrog - this repository focuses on hosting services for open source project binaries.
     -   JitPack.io - builds directly from GitHub repositories.
         However, they do not provide any option to reproduce or verify